UnmappedStack/unbash/README.md

 Most importantly - **Unbash is it's own build system!** That's right, the compilation script for Unbash is an Unbash script.

+Unbash has support for a startup script.
+Create the file `.unbashrc` in your home directory (`~/.unbashrc`), and put in it some unbash commands.
+These will be run each time that unbash is run.

 ## Building
 Simply clone the repo and run the compilation script.
 ```bash